 Arguably, leaders co-create reality by sensing and observing as we move from threshold to threshold, across boundaries, into the unknown.
 Ambiguity can be our friend.
 Bardos – interruptions, in-between states, or what William Bridges names “neutral zones” – are as available every second of the day and night all our lives as heartbeats, waiting to be leveraged by our awareness.
 And (to reiterate observations from prior blog posts), the direction in which a leader consciously chooses to look at any given moment determines where energy is invested in the organization, when vision becomes realized, and even how the future is made.
 In addition, the “eyes” with which a leader sees the emerging future (eyes of love, eyes of fear, eyes of sadness, eyes of generosity, eyes of anger, or eyes of compassion, etc.) will similarly determine the tone and the potential for what is possible.

-Hover in the bardo of absorbing that idea: The eyes through which a leader views unfolding circumstances allows for what actually unfolds.
+Hover in the bardo of absorbing that idea: The eyes through which a leader views unfolding circumstances determines what is possible.
 With what eyes are you crossing the threshold into your next moment?

 - Otto Scharmer’s presentation, “Innovating in the Face of Disruption: How to Lead from the Emerging Future” (12/15/20), and/or his book The Essentials of Theory U: Core Principles and Applications (Berrett-Kohler, 2018).
 Scharmer asserts, “There is no such thing as the future…The future is emerging from the quality of how we respond in the disruption of the current moment [my emphasis].”